The Importance of Pregnancy Loss Policies - Why Businesses Should Adopt It

 What can be done?

-Like Monzo and Channel 4, it’s a great option for other companies to introduce their own formal policies.
+Like Monzo and Channel 4, it’s recommended for companies to introduce their own formal policies.
 This way, people who have had to go through the pain of pregnancy loss will feel financially and emotionally supported by their workplace.

 That’s not the only thing that companies can implement either.
-There are plenty of other ways to make sure employees feel supported and heard, such as:
+There are several other ways to make sure employees feel supported and heard, such as:

 We’re certainly heading in the right direction when it comes to pregnancy loss policies and greater awareness, with public figures tackling taboos about subjects from miscarriage to postpartum depression and postpartum bleeding.
 However, there is still much to be done.